-I was reading in 1 Corinthians today for my devotion and something caught my attention that I had never noticed before.
 In 1 Corinthians 16 Paul is wrapping up his first of probably four letters to the Corinthian church.
 He exhorts them about giving to the needs of the saints, he passes on various greetings and final instructions, and he outlines a few of his travel plans.
-He makes a very curious statement in verses eight and nine.
+But in verses 8 and 9 he makes a very curious statement.
 He states, “But I will stay in Ephesus until Pentecost, for a wide door for effective work has opened to me, and there are many adversaries.”

 Paul combines two things that we rarely tend to link together–opportunity and opposition.
 We know historically that Paul spent more time in the city of Ephesus than any other city he visited (except possibly his jail term in Rome).
 We know from Luke’s account in Acts 19 that Paul certainly was effective in his work for the Kingdom of God in Ephesus.
 And we know from that same account that it was actually his effective work that brought on some daunting adversaries.